hsinnan75/GSAlign/README.md

   ```
   $ git clone https://github.com/hsinnan75/GSAlign.git
   ```
-to download the package of Kart.
+to download the package of GSAlign.

 # Compiling